telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/multiselect-used-for-column-filtering.md

 ---
 title: Use MultiSelect for Column Filtering
-page_title: Use MultiSelect for Column Filtering | Kendo UI Grid Widget
+page_title: Use MultiSelect for Column Filtering | Kendo UI Grid
 description: "Learn how to use Kendo UI MultiSelect for column filtering in the Kendo UI Grid widget."
 slug: howto_use_multiselect_forcolumn_filtering_grid
 ---